JStumpp/awesome-android/readme.md

 - [Validator](https://github.com/anderscheow/Validator) - An utilities class to validate text inside TextInputLayout.
 - [Keyboard Visibility Event](https://github.com/viniciusmo/keyboard-visibility-event-android/) - A DSL to handle soft keyboard visibility change event.
 - [TimeIt](https://github.com/yashovardhan99/timeit) - A stopwatch library for android which makes it easy to start, pause, display and maintain multiple stopwatches in an app.
+- [Reactor](https://github.com/arshanaqdi/reactor) - Reactor is a fast and secure key-value library for Android.

 ### Debugging Tools